makerdao/xdomain/packages/teleport-integration-tests/README.md

-4. To test the L2 spell, copy the addresses of the newly deployed `l2Spell` and `l2TeleportGateway` into `deployment/kovan/test-l2-spell.ts`, spin up a local hardhark fork of optimistic-kovan and run `npx hardhat run deployment/kovan/test-l2-spell.ts --network localhost`
+4. To test the L2 spell, copy the addresses of the newly deployed `l2Spell` and `l2TeleportGateway` into `deployment/kovan/test-l2-spell.ts`, spin up a local hardhark fork of optimistic-kovan and run `yarn hardhat run deployment/kovan/test-l2-spell.ts --network localhost`

-5. To test the L1 spell, copy the addresses of the newly deployed `oracleAuth` and `l1Spell` into `deployment/kovan/test-l1-spell.ts`, spin up a local hardhark fork of kovan and run `npx hardhat run deployment/kovan/test-l1-spell.ts --network localhost`
+5. To test the L1 spell, copy the addresses of the newly deployed `oracleAuth` and `l1Spell` into `deployment/kovan/test-l1-spell.ts`, spin up a local hardhark fork of kovan and run `yarn hardhat run deployment/kovan/test-l1-spell.ts --network localhost`

 6. Cast the L1 spell

-7. To validate the resulting changes, copy the addresses of the newly deployed `oracleAuth` and `l2TeleportGateway` into `deployment/kovan/test-e2e.ts` and run `npx hardhat run deployment/kovan/test-e2e.ts`.
+7. To validate the resulting changes, copy the addresses of the newly deployed `oracleAuth` and `l2TeleportGateway` into `deployment/kovan/test-e2e.ts` and run `yarn hardhat run deployment/kovan/test-e2e.ts`.

 ### Latest deployment